Symptoms, Diagnosis & Treatments

 - Impaired vision.

-- Nystagmus of the eye, defined as the rapid rhythmic (involuntary) movement of the eyes.
+- Nystagmus, defined as the rapid rhythmic (involuntary) movement of the eyes.

 - Eyes lie deep within the patient’s sockets, with a greater-than normal space in between them, and